StephanMusgrave/unipop/README.md

 If you are the first buyer, you will be taken to a brand new chatroom, and you start talking to the seller about his/her toaster.

-If you are NOT the first buyer, you will be placed on the waitlist for this particularly popular toaster
+If you are NOT the first buyer, you will be placed on the waitlist for this particularly popular toaster.

 **I changed my mind**